Inside the Room

 The Session Structure

-Each member has a turn in the hot seat.
 You bring the actual situation — the pricing decision you've been avoiding, the client relationship that's gotten complicated, the offer you can't seem to close, the bottleneck you keep circling.
 The group listens.
 Then we pull from the room.

 Pull from the room means exactly what it sounds like: every person in that session has run a business, made that mistake, or solved a version of that problem.
 Brian and Scott guide the frame, but the room does real work.
 By the end of your turn, you have a clear next step and you've said it out loud.